bcoles/kasld/docs/architecture.md

 range" for the sound window, `likely` / "speculative" for the other (see [Output formats](usage.md)).

+The same guarantee holds across the caller's vantage.
+A richer vantage — extra capabilities, a relaxed sysctl, an unmasked `/proc` — adds observations and can widen what the engine attempts, but the guaranteed window is a function of the evidence in hand, never of the privilege that gathered it: an assumed or elevated capability cannot narrow the sound window, only a sound observation can.
+An input a namespace can forge (a container's virtualized `MemTotal`, say) is admitted to the guaranteed window only where forging it cannot move that window; otherwise it is capped at the speculative one.

 Both windows are **build-agnostic**: the engine never assumes which kernel image it is looking at, and never trusts a version string or fingerprint to pin a base, so it reports the widest window that is *sound* (guaranteed) and, beneath it, the